OceanSprint/oceansprint.org/docs/accomodation.md

 ## Car Rental

 Renting a car is recommended if you want to explore the island.
-Prices are usually around 200-350 EUR for the week.
+Prices are usually below 200 EUR for the week.

 ### Autoreisen